Pet adoption

+Euthanasia and “No Kill” Shelters

+Euthanasia (also known as putting down or putting to sleep) is another method that has been used when dealing with animals who may suffer from terminal illnesses, injuries, or over-population in shelters, although many veterinarians do not consider this to be an ethical use of their resources for young and healthy animals, while others argue that euthanasia is a more humane option than leaving a pet in a cage for very long periods of time.

-Homes cannot always be found, however, and euthanasia is often used for the excess animals to make room for newer pets, unless the organization has a no-kill policy.
+Homes cannot always be found, however, and euthanasia is often used for the excess animals to make room for newer pets unless the organization has a no-kill policy.
 The Humane Society of the United States estimates that 2.4 million healthy, adoptable cats and dogs are euthanized each year in the US because of a lack of homes.
 Animal protection advocates campaign for adoption instead of buying animals in order to reduce the number of animals who have to be euthanized.
 Many shelters and animal rescues encourage the education of spaying or neutering a pet in order to reduce the number of animals euthanized in shelters and to help control the pet population.

 To help lower the number of animals euthanized each year, some shelters have developed a no-kill policy.
 Best Friends Animal Society is the largest no-kill shelter in the United States who adopts policies such as "Save Them All".
-Like this shelter and many others, they strive to keep their animals as long as it takes to find them new homes.
-City shelters and government funded shelters rarely have this policy because of the large number of animals they receive.
+This shelter and many others strive to keep their animals as long as it takes to find them new homes.
+City shelters and government-funded shelters rarely have this policy because of the large number of animals they receive.

 No-kill shelters are usually run by groups that have volunteers or individuals with enough space to foster pets until a permanent home can be found.
 However, many of these groups and individuals have a finite number of spaces available.
 This means they will not take in new animals unless a space opens up, although they will often take back pets that they have adopted out previously.
-Sometimes they try to find the animals foster homes, in which the animal is placed in a home temporarily until someone adopts it.
+Sometimes they try to find foster homes where the animal can be placed temporarily until someone adopts it.

+Physical appearance, behavior, and health of the dog play crucial roles in the pet adoption decision-making process, with many adopters prioritizing appearance over health.
+Social influences, such as breed popularity trends, and demographic factors, including household size and the presence of children, significantly affect the likelihood of dog ownership.
+Additionally, prior experience with dogs is a strong predictor of future dog adoption.
+Understanding these factors can help develop strategies to encourage responsible adoption practices and reduce the rates of dog relinquishment to shelters.